What is the smallest cuboid that you can put in this box so that you cannot fit another that's the same into it?

 Use the lines on this figure to show how the square can be divided into 2 halves, 3 thirds, 6 sixths and 9 ninths.

-Can you fit the tangram pieces into the outline of this sports car?
+Can you fit the tangram pieces into the outline of the rocket?

-Can you fit the tangram pieces into the outline of this goat and giraffe?
+Can you fit the tangram pieces into the outline of the telescope and microscope?